mnot/I-D/httpbis-header-registry/draft.md

 # The HTTP Header Field Registry {#registry}

-The "Hypertext Transfer Protocol (HTTP) Header Field Registry" defines the namespace for the request method token (Section 4).
+The "Hypertext Transfer Protocol (HTTP) Header Field Registry" defines the namespace for HTTP header fields (as per {{RFC7230}}, Section 3.2).
 It is maintained at
 <http://www.iana.org/assignments/http-headers>.